reaf-tamu/WIREDAUV26-27/docs/references/cli-commands.md

 ```bash
 source ~/auv_ws/install/setup.bash
 ```
-This is a very common "why isn't my change showing up" trap — the build succeeded, but the currently-open terminal is still pointing at the old build output until re-sourced.
+If you changed the code but it's not showing up, you probably forgot to re-source the the terminal.
 Opening a fresh terminal after a build works too, as long as `source /opt/ros/humble/setup.bash` and this workspace's `install/setup.bash` are both in your shell's normal startup (check `~/.bashrc`).

 **Reading build output:** a clean build ends with a `Summary:` line listing how many packages finished successfully.
-A failed package shows as `Failed <<< package_name` with the actual error just above it (often a Python traceback for our packages, or a CMake error for C++ ones); anything that depended on the failed package shows as `Aborted <<<` — that's not a separate bug, it's just colcon refusing to build something on top of a broken dependency.
+A failed package shows as `Failed <<< package_name` with the error just above it (often a Python traceback for our packages, or a CMake error for C++ ones); anything that depended on the failed package shows as `Aborted <<<` since colcon refuses to build something on top of a broken dependency.

 ---